averinaleks/bot/CONTRIBUTING.md

     ```
    (Use `--full` to include GPU packages.)
 This step is **required** before
    running the test suite—`pytest` expects these packages to be installed.
 2. Run `python -m flake8` and `pytest` before submitting a pull request.
-These
+The CI
+   workflow runs `flake8` as a dedicated step and will fail if any style errors
+   are reported, so it's best to fix them locally first.
+These tests are also
-   tests are also executed automatically by `pre-commit`.
+   executed automatically by `pre-commit`.

 ## CI troubleshooting